claudioandre-br/packages/john-the-ripper/readme.md

 - a stable version (John 1.9.0 Jumbo 1):
   - is available for X86_64, armhf, arm64, ppc64el, i386, powerpc, and s390x;
   - has regex mode available;
+- a development version:
-- a development version is available for X86_64, arm64, ppc64el, and s390x;
+  - is available for X86_64, arm64, ppc64el, and s390x;
 - you can also run it using the alias **john**, e.g. `john -list=build-info`.

 [*] John the Ripper runs using the best SIMD instructions available on the host